Emmanuelle Riva

 Emmanuelle Riva ([ɛmanɥɛl ʁiva]; 24 February 1927 – 27 January 2017) was a French actress, best known for her roles in the films Hiroshima mon amour (1959) and Amour (2012).

 Riva was nominated for a BAFTA Award for her role in Hiroshima mon amour, and won Best Actress at the Venice Film Festival for Thérèse Desqueyroux (1962).
 For her lead role in Michael Haneke's Amour, she won a BAFTA Award and the César Award, and was nominated for an Academy Award.

 Early life

-Riva was born Paulette Germaine Riva on 24 February 1927 in Cheniménil, France, the daughter of Jeanne Fernande (née Nourdin), a seamstress, and René Alfred Riva, a sign painter from Italy.
+Riva was born Paulette Germaine Riva on 24 February 1927 in Cheniménil, France, the daughter of Jeanne Fernande (née Nourdin), a seamstress, and René Alfred Riva, a sign painter.

 Growing up in Remiremont, Riva showed an early passion for acting, performing in plays at her local theatre, but worked for several years as a seamstress.
 After seeing an advertisement on a local newspaper, Riva applied to an acting school in Paris.

 At 26, she moved to Paris to pursue acting despite her family's objections.
 In 1954, she performed her first role on stage in a Paris production of George Bernard Shaw's Arms and the Man.
 In 1957, Riva made her onscreen acting debut in the TV series Énigmes de l'histoire.